auth0-samples/auth0-angularjs-sample/10-Customizing-Lock/README.md

 # Customizing Lock

 This example shows how to customize the `Lock` widget.
-Sometimes you need to change some UI stuff so this is what we are going to do.

 You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/spa/angularjs/10-customizing-lock).